On divisorial (i) classes: Mori Dream Spaces.

+And secondly, one can ask if the notion of divisorial $(-1)$ classes can be generalized to the blow up of $\PP^n$ in higher dimensional cycles, as described above, and whether the generators of the Cox ring can be described by numerical conditions as discussed in the current article.
+This would give some insight into the generators of Cox rings of $\overline{\mathcal{M}}_{0,n}$ through a combinatorics point of view.
+This problem will be the topic of future work.

-\subsection{A conjecture on $X_{n, n+3}$.}
+\subsection{A conjecture on $X_{n, n+4}$}

 In general dimension $n$, few things about classical interpolation problems in $\PP^n$ are known.
-The only example the authors are aware of is a conjecture similar to Conjecture~\ref{conj:GHH} formulated by Laface and Ugaglia in \cite{LU} for three dimensional space $X_{3,s}$.
+For example in the three dimensional space $X_{3,s}$ there is a Question similar to Conjecture~\ref{conj:GHH} formulated by Laface and Ugaglia in \cite{LU}.
 Surprisingly, the mysterious quadric $D_1$ analyzed in Example~\ref{eg:sporadic} plays a crucial role there.

-Even if Conjecture~\ref{conj:GHH} is not formulated in arbitrary dimension for $s$ general, in \cite{bdp3} the following conjecture is stated for $s=n+3$ points.
+Even if it is difficult to formulate Conjecture~\ref{conj:GHH} in arbitrary dimension $n$ and general $s$, in \cite{bdps2} the following question is stated for $s=n+4$ points.
 We will briefly describe its flavor below.

-Choose $t$ arbitrary points on a rational normal curve of degree $n$ passing through $n+3$ points, and take the linear span of these $t$ points; this linear span is isomorphic to $\PP^{t-1}$.
-Define $\sigma_t$ to be the secant variety defined as the union of all such spans, $\PP^{t-1}$ together with their closure (which consists of all these $\PP^{t-1}$ that are tangent to the rational normal curve).
-Let $J(L_I,\sigma_t)$ denote cones over $\sigma_t$.

-For $s=n+3$ points, the elements of the Weyl group orbit $W_{n,s}\cdot E_i$ encode a beautiful geometry.
-These divisors are identified with cones $J(L_I,\sigma_t)$ when the cone vertex $I$ has cardinality $n-2t$ (see for example \cite{bdp3}, \cite{AM}).